nikaiser/portfolio_docs/src/content/docs/3.3___fieldwork/index.md

 ## Photos
 ![](squad.jpeg)
 *Fig. 1: Deployment squad, with a Beta box.
 Pictured: me, Project Manager Dr. Noriko Endo, and Intern Matt Murphy.
-Field uniforms also designed by me, critical to maintain cleanliness during sewer sampling but not appear to be frightening it standard hazmat gear*
+Field uniforms also designed by me, critical to maintain cleanliness during sewer sampling but avoid public panic.
+Standard hazmat gear and vinyl coverings would have been ideal from a safety standpoint but subject to criticism in the public eye.*

 ![](IMG_2939.JPEG)
-*Fig. 2: New Bedford deployment shot.*
+*Fig. 2: Typical deployment site.*

 ![](IMG_2264.JPEG)
-*Fig. 3: Rev 3, different view.
-Computer stand built by our intern, used for CAD and shared McMaster order.*
+*Fig. 3: New Bedford deployment shot.*

 ![](IMG_2092.JPEG)
 *Fig. 4: Manhole at 444 Somerville Ave, in front of the office, with box deployed and functioning.*